 - December 2014: Series of summary table maps portraying a variety of demographic information as based on the Provincial Electoral Divisions of Alberta

-The OSI employs a number of different administrative geographic boundaries for its work depending on the type of analysis being performed and/ or publication being prepared.
+The OSI employs a number of different administrative and census geographic boundaries for its work, depending on the type of analysis being performed and/ or publication being prepared.

 Comprised of all the polygons that represent the areas in Alberta established as electoral divisions under the Alberta Electoral Divisions Act, and reflects the legally valid boundaries for provincial general elections and for provincial by-elections.

 Wherever possible, OSI geographies and symbologies default to the mapping standards as commonly defined within the National Topographic System (NTS) Polychrome Map Standards and Specifications.
 To expand on these standards, where applicable, proprietary standards have also been defined following conventional and sound cartographic principles.

 Metadata is kept and recorded for every spatial dataset used by OSI.
 All metadata is compliant with the Government of Alberta’s (GOA) standard of the ISO 19115 North American Profile.
 See more information on this standard.

 Every spatial deliverable in OSI undergoes a thorough Quality Control (QC) review to ensure accuracy and consistency throughout.
 This simple yet proprietary QC review process is rigorously enforced within OSI.

 See the full set of OSI Geographic Acronyms.

 For more information or if you have questions regarding any of these topics, please contact:

 Manager, Geospatial Statistics